stennety/mywebsite/_posts/2017-10-23-how-to-fix-chrome-not-opening-links-in-high-sierra.md

 _Another update, November 2: It's working again in beta version 63.0.3239.30, released [yesterday](https://chromereleases.googleblog.com/2017/11/beta-channel-update-for-desktop.html)._

 _Update, November 9: As someone noted in the comments, there's a bug open in the Chromium project for this: [https://bugs.chromium.org/p/chromium/issues/detail?id=777863](https://bugs.chromium.org/p/chromium/issues/detail?id=777863).
-One workaround that users have reported is quitting Chrome and starting it up again._
+One workaround is quitting Chrome and starting it up again._